Kaifeng: Song dynasty to Mongol eras

-Jin and Yuan dynasties

-This period ended in 1127 when the city fell to Jurchen Jin invaders during the Jingkang Incident.
-The Jurchen Jin dynasty's emperor ordered all the assets and captured prisoners, including the Song imperial family and officials, to be taken back to the Jin capital – Shangjing (near present-day Harbin).
-Prince Zhao Gou escaped and moved the remaining Song court to Jiankang.
+This period ended in 1127 when the city fell was occupied by barbarian invaders.
+The Jin ruler ordered all the assets and captured prisoners, including the Song imperial family and officials who refused to escape, to be taken back to the Jin capital – Shangjing (near present-day Harbin).
+Prince Zhao Gou escaped and moved the remaining Song court away.
 The Jurchens retreated during the year but the Song court never moved back to Bianliang.
 Dongjing was renamed Bianjing (汴京).
-It was captured by the Jurchens again in 1130 and became the capital of a Han-ruled puppet state called Great Qi（大齊）until 1138.
-It subsequently came under the direct rule of the Jin dynasty, which had conquered most of North China during the Jin–Song Wars.
-The city fell into ruin, with only the area inside the inner city wall of the early Song remained settled and the two outer rings were abandoned.
-Fan Chengda, while on a diplomatic mission to the Jin court, described that "The new city was mostly in ruins, some places being plowed for fields.
-The old city was dotted with shops, all of which were just surviving...old palaces, temples, all of them were in ruins".
+It was captured by the Jurchens again in 1130 and became the capital of a Han-ruled puppet kingdom called Great Qi（大齊）until 1138.
+It subsequently came under the direct rule of the Jin regime, which had occupied most of North China.

-In 1153, the Jin dynasty built a Central Capital (中都大興府) in Daxing Prefecture (today's Beijing) and make Bianjing the Southern Capital (Nanjing-南京), the secondary capital of the Jin Dynasty.
-Nanjing was administered by the Kaifeng Prefecture of Nanjing Circuit.

-From 1211, Genghis Khan led his troops to attack the Jin dynasty several times.
-In 1214, Emperor Xuanzong of Jin moved the imperial court southwards to Nanjing-Kaifeng, relying on the Yellow River defense line to resist the Mongols.
+From 1211, Genghis Khan led his troops to attack the Jin state several times.
+In 1214, the Jin moved the imperial court southwards to Kaifeng, relying on the Yellow River defense line to resist the Mongols.
 In 1233, Kaifeng fell to Mongol forces after a 10 months siege.
-The city was looted and Jin royal family members were captured and massacred.
+The city was looted and all Jin family members were killed.

-During the Mongol-ruled Yuan dynasty, Bianliang became the capital of Henan Jiangbei Province, which was established in 1268.
+During the Mongol occupation, Kaifeng became the capital of Henan Jiangbei Province, which was established in 1268.
 In 1260, Marco Polo arrived at Kaifeng, and wrote about it in his diaries.